FilipRuman/4Form/README.md

 ### [For more accurate progress tracking use development project](https://github.com/users/FilipRuman/projects/6/views/3)

-## If you want to test it out just download [the latest release](https://github.com/FilipRuman/4Form/releases) for your
+## If you want to test it out just download [the latest release](https://github.com/FilipRuman/4Form/releases) for your platform
 ## Setup for development:
 ### 0.a [Install rust](https://www.rust-lang.org/learn/get-started)
 ### 0.b [Install latest Godot with .Net support](https://godotengine.org/download/)